John B. Larson

-John Barry Larson (born July 22, 1948) is an American politician and businessman serving as the U.S. representative for since 1999.
+John Barry Larson (born July 22, 1948) is an American politician and businessman who has been serving as the U.S. representative for since 1999.
 The district is based in the state capital, Hartford.
 A member of the Democratic Party, Larson chaired the House Democratic Caucus during the 111th and 112th United States Congress.

+Larson was first elected to Congress in 1998, serving fourteen consecutive terms in the House.
+He attempted to seek a fifteenth term, but he was defeated in the 2026 Democratic primary by former Hartford mayor Luke Bronin.

 Early life, education, and career

 Larson was born in Hartford, but has spent most of his life in nearby East Hartford.
 He grew up in a public housing project.
-He was educated at East Hartford High School and Central Connecticut State University.
+He attended East Hartford High School and Central Connecticut State University.
 He worked as a high school history teacher and an assistant athletics coach at George J. Penney High School (Penney High later merged with East Hartford High School).

 Larson began his career as the co-owner of an insurance agency in East Hartford before entering public service.
 In 1971, he was selected as a Senior Fellow to the Yale University Bush Center in Child Development and Social Policy by Head Start Program founder Edward Zigler.

+Early political career

 He transitioned into politics in 1977, when he served one term on the East Hartford Board of Education.
 He then served two terms on the East Hartford Town Council.

-In 1982, Larson was elected to the Connecticut Senate from the 3rd district, based in East Hartford.
+In 1982, Larson was elected to the Connecticut State Senate from the 3rd district, based in East Hartford.
 He served six terms in that body, the last four as president pro tempore.

+In 1994, Larson left the state senate and sought the Democratic nomination for governor of Connecticut, losing to Bill Curry in the primary.
+After being defeated for governor, Larson entered private business for several years but was able to maintain his political credentials.

 U.S. House of Representatives

 Elections

-In 1994, Larson left the state senate and sought the Democratic nomination for governor of Connecticut, losing to Bill Curry in the primary.
-After being defeated for governor, Larson entered private business for several years but was able to maintain his political credentials.

-Due in part to service in the Democratic Party and his local connections in the state, he narrowly defeated Secretary of State Miles S. Rapoport in the Democratic primary for the 1st district when 17-year incumbent Barbara Kennelly gave up the seat to run for governor in 1998.
-The 1st has long been the most Democratic district in Connecticut, and Larson's victory in November was a foregone conclusion.
-He has been reelected eleven times with no substantive opposition.
+In 1998, Larson ran for Connecticut's 1st congressional district.
+Incumbent representative Barbara B. Kennelly ran for governor rather than seeking another term in office.
+In the Democratic primary, Larson narrowly defeated Connecticut secretary of state Miles S. Rapoport.
+The district has long been the most Democratic in Connecticut, and Larson's victory in November was a foregone conclusion.
+He has since been re-elected eleven times without substantive opposition.

+2026

+In 2026, Larson faced serious challengers in the Democratic primary for the first time since his 1998 election.
+Larson rejected calls to retire and concerns over his age after suffering a complex partial seizure on the House floor in February 2025.
+House minority leader Hakeem Jeffries has said that he "strongly" supports Larson's reelection.
+On May 11, 2026, Larson lost the Democratic Party of Connecticut endorsement to former Hartford mayor Luke Bronin.
+He then subsequently lost the primary to Bronin, held on August 11, by over 20 points.